BearCloud/site/content/notes/amazon-neptune/index.md

 ### SSHing into your EC2 instance

+Please consult the "SSHing into your EC2 instance" section of [Uploading BearChat to Amazon EC2](/notes/amazon-ec2).

-Please follow the guide from the AWS docs: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html
+You may also follow the guide from the AWS docs: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html

 If you having trouble connecting, make sure you are using the correct private key and logging in as the user `ec2-user` instead of `root`.
 If you are using PuTTY (Windows only), make sure you convert your `.pem` file to a `.ppk` file.